dzink/calendar-crawler/README.md

 If you have trouble logging in, make sure you use the localhost domain with the port number in your google app setup.

-If you were able to log in but now you can't, delete the file at `.data/token.json`
+If you were able to log in but now you can't refresh, delete the file at `.data/token.json`

 # event-finder.py - An event finder